US hits Iran with cyberattack: Reports | DW | 23.06.2019

 US sees spike in hacks from Iran

-Cyber security firms CrowdStrike and FireEye said that suspected Iranian-state backed hackers have targeted US government agencies, as well as critical infrastructure, including oil and gas.
+Cybersecurity firms CrowdStrike and FireEye said that suspected Tehran-backed hackers have targeted US government agencies, as well as critical infrastructure, including oil and gas.

 The hackers used spear-phishing emails to hack into US systems, although it is unclear if any were successful.